Implications of Non Payment

 Is the entire application carried out online?

 In many instances, yes.
-Of course, there can be some instances where some documentation may need to be sent in, but for the most part, validation can be carried out online.
+Of course, there can be some instances where some documentation may need to be sent in, but for the most part, the application process and validation can all be carried out quickly and simply online.

 How do I make repayments on a loan?

-While different lenders will provide different payment options, it is often the case that a Direct Debit is setup to collect payments.
+While different lenders will provide various payment options, it is often the case that a Continuous Payment Authority (CPA) is set up to collect payments.
+Alternatively, if there are any disruptions or if you have any desire to make any early repayments, then these will be made via Debit Card.
 However, applicants can be confident that all aspects of the loan will be explained beforehand, including the repayment process.

 How much will I be able to borrow?